Route Function

 }

 But this isn't recommended: pageContext.routeParams is supposed to hold only a minimal amount of information.
-Instead, we should prefer implementing complex logic in onBeforeRender() and/or custom exports/hooks.
+Instead, we recommend to implement complex logic in onBeforeRender(), guard(), or in a custom hook.